Interactive logon: Require smart card - security policy setting

 Policy conflict considerations

-This policy setting can be configured by using the Group Policy Management Console (GPMC) to be distributed through Group Policy Objects (GPOs).
+This policy setting can be configured by using the Group Policy Management Console (GPMC) to be distributed through GPOs.
 If this policy is not contained in a distributed GPO, this policy can be configured on the local computer by using the Local Security Policy snap-in.

 This section describes how an attacker might exploit a feature or its configuration, how to implement the countermeasure, and the possible negative consequences of countermeasure implementation.